simonehagey/orbdot/docs/source/example_wasp-12.rst

         Fixed Parameters
         ----------------

-The following table shows that the result of this model fit also agrees with Yee et al. (2020).
+The table below shows again that the OrbDot result agrees with Yee et al. (2020)!
 [1]_

 .. list-table::
    :header-rows: 1